abbie-bola/arduino_ml_alarm_clock/README.md

 Status: Ongoing

-the .c[...] and.h model files were derived from alarm_lite_model.tflite
+the .c[...] and .h model files were derived from alarm_lite_model.tflite